kw7oe/kw7oe.github.io/content/fragments/expose-new-port-in-iptables.md

 ---

-A while ago, I was trying to deploy a `ngrok` liked [reverse proxy I implemented](https://github.com/kw7oe/rok) during my time in the Recurse Center to my DigitalOcean droplet.
+A while ago, I was trying to deploy a `ngrok` liked [reverse proxy I implemented](https://github.com/kw7oe/rok) during my time in the [Recurse Center](https://www.recurse.com) to my DigitalOcean droplet.

-Since my implementation require to listen to different ports for different client, I'll need to expose those ports in my remote server in DigitalOcean.
+Since my implementation require listening to different ports for different client, I'll need to expose those ports in my remote server in DigitalOcean.
 Long story short, it took me a while to figure out that the server is using `iptables` to block any incoming traffic from other ports.